Sourdface/sdgen/README.md

 Options:
-    -g, --cfg <cfg>                Classifier-free guidance value as a float. (default: 7.5, env: SD_CFG) -c, --checkpoint <checkpoint>  Stable Diffusion checkpoint name.
-If none is passed, the last checkpoint to be loaded will be used. (env: SD_CHECKPOINT)
-    -H, --height <height>          Height of the image. (default: 1024, env: SD_HEIGHT) -n, --n-prompt <nPrompt>       The negative prompt for the image. (env: SD_N_PROMPT) -o, --output <output>          The name of the file where the resulting image will be stored.
+    -g, --cfg <cfg>                Classifier-free guidance value as a float. (default: 7.5, env: SD_CFG) -H, --height <height>          Height of the image. (default: 1024, env: SD_HEIGHT) -n, --n-prompt <nPrompt>       The negative prompt for the image. (env: SD_N_PROMPT) -o, --output <output>          The name of the file where the resulting image will be stored.
 This MUST end with '.png'.
 The substring '[HASH]' will be replaced with a hash value for the image. (default: "[HASH].png", env: SD_OUTPUT)